DerfOh/derfoh.github.io/about.md

 * Managing SSL certificate requests and signing.
 * Developed a continuous deployment pipeline for the web team script libraries using BitBucket, Rundeck, and Bash/CURL scripts.
 Also helped develop a proof of concept for storing application credentials using HashiCorp Vault and Consul.
 * Developed an Angular2 proof of concept web app for front end framework.
+* Integrated and configured LDAP based authentication and authorization for multiple applications.
 * Other tools and systems administered: ActiveMQ, Mule Enterprise Service Bus, Rundeck, H2 Databases, Load Balancers, and a variety of other tools that I am called upon to gain an understanding of.

 #### Geek Squad ####